 Poynton High School and Performing Arts College is an 11-18 school providing high quality education to the communities of Poynton, Disley, Adlington and Pott Shrigley.
 An increasing number of parents each year are also choosing to send their children to Poynton High School from further afield, and we welcome this widening community.

-With just over 1450 students on roll including a sixth form of over 300, our school is large and this allows us to offer a very wide range of subjects and opportunities beyond the classroom.
+With 1400 students on roll, including a sixth form of over 300, our school is large and this allows us to offer a very wide range of subjects and opportunities beyond the classroom.

 We are proud of the high standards we achieve academically for young people of all abilities.
 We are equally proud of the way we help our young people grow into responsible and healthy adults.
 Through Personal, Social, Health and Citizenship Education, Drama, Dance, Music, P.E., a thriving House system, a caring and supportive Pastoral system and a wealth of clubs and activities, we seek to fulfil our mission statement:

 “We will inspire and empower all in our learning community to fulfil their individual potential and ambitions so that all are able to be active and successful citizens in our global society”